Gustav Gun

 Development of the Gustav Gun

 Formal acceptance trials of the gun were conducted at the Rügenwald Proving Ground with Hitler in attendance in the spring of 1941.
-After the trials, Hitler directed the gun only be used at his discretion and two guns were ordered.
+After the trials, Hitler directed the gun only be used at his discretion, and two guns were ordered.
 The first round fired from the commissioned gun barrel occurred on September 10, 1941.
 For combat use, the gun was mounted on a special chassis with a total of 40 axles on the eight cars used to support the gun.
 The original Gustav Gun was provided to the German Army at no charge, but the second gun was seven million Reichsmark in World War 2 money.

 Gustav Gun History

-The Heavy Artillery Unit (E) 672 began its march to the Crimea area in February of 1942 taking the Schwerer Gustav gun with them.
-The train transporting the gun was 25 cars in length (1.5 km), and the gun arrived at the Perekop Isthmus in early March 1942 and stayed there until early April.
+The Heavy Artillery Unit (E) 672 began its march to the Crimea area in February of 1942, taking the Schwerer Gustav gun with them.
+The train transporting the gun was 25 cars long (1.5 km), and the gun arrived at the Perekop Isthmus in early March 1942 and stayed there until early April.
 The Germans built a special railway line to the Simferopol-Sevastopol railway 9.9 miles north of the target with four semi-circular tracks to allow the gun to be aimed at different targets.
 Outer tracks were then constructed to service the cranes required for the assembly of Gustav.

-On June 5th, 1942 the Gustav gun was ready to fire and engaged the following Soviet targets:
+the Gustav gun was ready to fire and engaged the following Soviet targets:

 June 5, 1942

 8 x shells fired at coastal guns at a range of 25,000 m.
+6 x shells fired at Fort Stalin.

 June 6, 1942

+7 x shells fired at Fort Molotov.
 9 x shells at the “White Cliff” aka “Ammunition Mountain” which was an undersea ammunition magazine in Severnaya (“Northern”) Bay.
 The magazine was located 30 meters under the sea with 10 meters of concrete protection.
-After the 9th shell, the magazine was destroyed and even one of the ships in the bay were sunk.
+After the 9th shell, the magazine was destroyed, and even one of the ships in the bay was sunk.

 June 7, 1942